huggingface/blog/t2i-sdxl-adapters.md

 ![Untitled](Efficient%20Controllable%20Generation%20for%20SDXL%20with%20T2%20b3f366700a0f4d9cb52a81adb62ce70f/Untitled%203.png)

+There are two important arguments to understand that help you control the amount of conditioning.

+1. `adapter_conditioning_scale`

+    This argument controls how much influence the conditioning should have on the input.
+High values mean a higher conditioning effect and vice-versa.

+2. `adapter_conditioning_factor`

+    This argument controls how many initial generation steps should have the conditioning applied.
+The value should be set between 0-1 (default is 1).
+The value of `adapter_conditioning_factor=1` means the adapter should be applied to all timesteps, while the `adapter_conditioning_factor=0.5` means it will only applied for the first 50% of the steps.

+For more details, we welcome you to check the [official documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/adapter).

 ## Try out the Demo

 You can easily try T2I-Adapter-SDXL in [this Space](https://huggingface.co/spaces/diffusers/T2I-Adapter-SDXL) or in the playground embedded below: